Chatham University: History

-Founded as the "Pennsylvania Female College" on December 11, 1869, by Reverend William Trimble Beatty (the father of opera singer Louise Homer), it was located in the Berry mansion on Woodland Road off Fifth Avenue in the neighborhood of Shadyside.
+Founded as the "Pennsylvania Female College" on December 11, 1869, by Reverend William Trimble Beatty (the father of opera singer Louise Homer), the future Chatham University was originally located in the Berry mansion on Woodland Road off Fifth Avenue in the neighborhood of Shadyside.
 Shadyside Campus today is composed of buildings and grounds from a number of former private mansions.
 The college was renamed "Pennsylvania College for Women" in 1890, and "Chatham College" in 1955.
 The latter name was to honor William Pitt, 1st Earl of Chatham, after whom the city of Pittsburgh is named.

-The school gained university status from the Pennsylvania Department of Education on April 23, 2007, and publicly announced its new status on May 1, 2007, changing its name to Chatham University.
+The school reaffirmed University accreditation status on April 23, 2007 from the Middle States Commission on Higher Education (MSCHE), and the Pennsylvania Department of Education changed its status from College to University.
+Chatham University then publicly announced its new status on May 1, 2007, changing its name to Chatham University.

-With elements designed for the original Andrew Mellon estate by the Olmsted Brothers, the 39 acre Shadyside Campus was designated an arboretum in 1998 by the American Association of Botanical Gardens and Arboreta.
+With elements designed for the original Andrew Mellon estate by the Olmsted Brothers, the 39 acre (16 hectare) Shadyside Campus was designated an arboretum in 1998 by the American Association of Botanical Gardens and Arboreta.

-In 2005 the university expanded its programs to include online advanced degree programs (bachelors, masters, doctoral) through the School of Continuing Education, later the School for Continuing and Professional Studies.
+In 2005, the University expanded its programs to include online advanced degree programs (bachelors, masters, doctoral) through the School of Continuing Education, later the School for Continuing and Professional Studies.
 Two years later, Chatham's MFA in Creative Writing program was named one of the top five Innovative/Unique Programs by The Atlantic Monthly.

-Chatham received some national attention in 2014 when it announced that it was engaging in a period of study "considering admitting men for the first time in that college's history," resulting in "reactions of surprise and anger" from its alumnae.
+Chatham University received some national attention in 2014 when it announced that it was engaging in a period of study "considering admitting men for the first time," resulting in "reactions of surprise and anger" from its alumnae.
 Undergraduate men began attending in 2015.

-After the departure of Rhonda Phillips as president, it was announced that Chatham's provost and vice president of academic affairs, Lisa Lambert, would be appointed as the interim president starting June 1, 2025.
-In October 2025, Lambert was appointed as Chatham's 21st president.
+After the departure of Rhonda Phillips as president on June 1, 2025, it was announced that Chatham's provost and vice president of academic affairs, Lisa Lambert, would be appointed as Chatham University's interim president.
+In October, 2025, Lambert was appointed as Chatham's 21st president.

-Chatham maintains a connection to its roots as a women's college with the Women's Institute, which celebrated 10 years in 2025.
+Chatham University maintains a connection to its origins as an all-women's college with the "Women's Institute", which celebrated 10 years in 2025.